- Early human studies show that CBD can lower blood pressure in healthy adults and those with hypertension.

-Early research indicates that CBD oil may help lower blood pressure, which is great for anyone suffering from hypertension.
-But one question remains — how much do you need to take get the effect?
+Early research indicates that CBD may help lower blood pressure.
+But how much do you need to take to get the effect?

 Table of Contents

-The best way to figure out the ideal CBD dosage for lowering high blood pressure or any other health issue is to start low and go slow.
-This is especially true if you’re completely new to CBD.
+The best way to find the ideal CBD oil dosage for lowering blood pressure is to follow the “start low and go slow” approach recommended by health experts (6).

 How Fast Does CBD Oil Lower Blood Pressure?

 When you take CBD oil sublingually (under the tongue), it takes about 10–30 minutes to absorb and start working.
-Have your blood pressure monitor ready for this time if you want to get an exact reading.
+Have your blood pressure monitor ready if you want to get an exact reading.

 Most people will notice subtle effects when the CBD starts to work, such as feeling calmer or more relaxed.
 Meanwhile, if you vape CBD, you can feel the effects almost instantly.